 Mystery Of The Horned Serpent In North America, Mesopotamia, Egypt And Europe

-Ellen Lloyd - AncientPages.com - The horned serpent is a very interesting creature, not only because we know relatively little about it, but because it appears in ancient stories in several parts of the world.
+Ellen Lloyd AncientPages.com - The horned serpent is a very interesting creature, not only because we know relatively little about it but also because it appears in ancient stories in several parts of the world.

 Known under different names, the horned serpent has been encountered in North America, Egypt, Mesopotamia, and Europe.
-Who or what was this creature really and why was it of such importance to our ancestors?
+Who or what was this creature, and why was it important to our ancestors?
 Is the horned serpent somehow related to the mysterious Serpent People?

 Native American Legends And Rock Carvings Of The Horned Serpent

-Among Native Americans, the horned serpent was regarded either as a dangerous water creature or spirit of rain and fertility who controlled earthquakes and floods.
-It was known to many different tribes in various parts of America, but the memory of the animals has been kept alive through oral traditions especially in the Southeastern Woodlands and Great Lakes.
+Among Native Americans, the horned serpent was regarded either as a dangerous water creature or as a spirit of rain and fertility who controlled earthquakes and floods.
+It was known to many different tribes in various parts of America, but the memory of the animals has been kept alive through oral traditions, especially in the Southeastern Woodlands and Great Lakes.

 Rock art depicting a Horned Serpent, at Pony Hills and Cook's Peak, New Mexico.
 Image credit: Wikipedia